Exploring Shikoku, Japan – 3 Day Road Trip Travelogue

 From Kochi Castle, it was a 30-minute drive to the Ino-cho Washi Paper Museum.
 Here, I made small sheets of washi paper and walked around the museum.

-The washi paper-making experience was quite straightforward: sifting the pulp in a mold, cleaning the edges, and then pressing it dry.
+The washi paper-making experience was quite straightforward: sift the pulp in a mold, clean the edges, and then press dry.
 I finished with 8 pieces of thick washi paper to take home.

 The museum was also interesting, with many explanations about the washi paper-making process, tools, and examples of items made with the paper.

-There was also a lovely shop inside the museum where I ogled all the paper products.
+There was also a lovely shop where I ogled all the paper products.

 For lunch, I headed back into the mountains to dine at Cha Cafe Asunaro.
 This cafe has indoor seating as well as a patio that overlooks the Niyodo River.
 This river is famous for its blue waters, which are nicknamed “Niyodo Blue.”
 The view is exquisite!